-Our strategic vision is guided by these key principles and implemented by pursuing the following five strategic objectives.
+Our business strategy is guided by the above key principles and implemented by pursuing the following five strategic objectives, which are foundational aspects of our culture and success.

-Attract and retain highly qualified people - Achieving our mission will only be possible through our employees.
-It is critical to have compensation, development, and human resource programs that attract, retain and motivate the types of people we need to succeed.
+Attract and retain highly qualified people - Achieving our mission is only possible through our employees.
+It is critical to have compensation, development, and human resource programs that attract, retain and motivate the people we need to succeed.

-Pursue operational excellence with a sense of urgency - We plan to deliver low cost, consistent, timely and efficient execution of our drilling campaigns, work programs and operations.
-We will execute our operations in a safe and environmentally responsible manner, focus on reducing our emissions, apply advanced technologies, and continuously seek ways to reduce our operating cash costs on a per barrel basis.
-This objective is a foundational aspect of our culture and future success.
+Pursue operational excellence with a sense of urgency - We seek to deliver low cost, consistent, timely and efficient execution of our drilling campaigns, work programs and operations.
+We execute our operations in a safe and environmentally responsible manner, focus on reducing our emissions, apply advanced technologies, and continuously seek ways to reduce our operating cash costs on a per barrel basis.

-Invest in high-margin, high rate-of-return projects - Another key to achieving our mission will be to prioritize our work programs and allocate capital to the highest return opportunities in our inventory.
-This objective is key to profitably growing our production and reserve levels and generating the excess cash from operations to pay down debt.
+Invest in high-margin, high rate-of-return projects - We prioritize our work programs and allocate capital to the highest return opportunities in our inventory on an ongoing basis.
+This objective is key to profitably growing our production and reserve levels and generating the excess cash from operations.

-Focus on generating free cash flow and strengthen our balance sheet - Ring intends to reduce its long-term debt through the use of excess cash from operations and potentially through the sale of non-core assets.
+Focus on generating free cash flow and strengthen our balance sheet - We seek to continuously reduce long-term debt using excess cash from operations and potentially through the sale of non-core assets.
 Continuing to generate free cash flow through a disciplined capital allocation program and reducing our operating and corporate costs are key components of this objective.
-Our capital program will be funded by operational cash flow and limited to balance our production and reserve growth versus paying down debt.
-Remaining focused and disciplined in this regard will lead to meaningful returns for our shareholders and provide additional financial flexibility to manage potential future swings in the business cycle.
+Our capital program is funded by operational cash flow and limited to balance our production and reserve growth versus paying down debt.
+We believe that remaining focused and disciplined in this regard will lead to meaningful returns for our shareholders and provide additional financial flexibility to manage potential future swings in business cycles.
 Our commodity hedges are designed to help ensure the necessary cash flow to adhere to these plans while retaining the flexibility to participate in prevailing commodity markets.

-Pursue strategic acquisitions that maintain or reduce our break-even costs - We will actively pursue accretive acquisitions, mergers and dispositions that improve our margins, returns, and break-even costs of our investment portfolio.
+Pursue strategic acquisitions that maintain or reduce our break-even costs - We actively pursue accretive acquisitions, mergers and dispositions in seeking to improve our margins, returns, and break-even costs.
 Financial strategies associated with these efforts will focus on delivering competitive debt-adjusted per share returns.
-This objective is key to delivering competitive returns to our shareholders on a sustainable
+This objective is key to delivering competitive returns to our shareholders on a sustainable basis.

-2019 Acquisition
+Stronghold Acquisition